 Considering VCID is inherently heterogenous, animal models can aid in determining which treatments prove efficacious for specific VCID-associated pathologies.
-Drugs targeting vascular and metabolic factors, such as statins [28], anti-platelet medications [29], and anti-hypertensives [30] have proven efficacious in models of chronic hypertension and chronic cerebral hypoperfusion (CCH), improving CBF and cognition, reducing inflammation, and protecting against neuronal damage (reviewed in [31]).
-Anti-inflammatory drugs, such as minocycline, which has been shown in multiple models of CCH to attenuate microglial activation, improve memory function, enhance CBF, and preserve WM integrity [32-36].
-Immunosuppressants, including cyclosporin A [37] and free radical scavengers [38], have also shown promise in CCH models.
-Medications that augment acetylcholine signaling have proven effective across models [39,40].
+Drugs targeting vascular and metabolic factors, such as statins,28 anti-platelet medications,29 and antihypertensives30 have proven efficacious in models of chronic hypertension and chronic cerebral hypoperfusion (CCH), improving CBF and cognition, reducing inflammation, and protecting against neuronal damage (reviewed in Yang et al.31).
+Anti-inflammatory drugs, such as minocycline, which has been shown in multiple models of CCH to attenuate microglial activation, improve memory function, enhance CBF, and preserve WM integrity.^{32-36} Immunosuppressants, including cyclosporin A37 and free radical scavengers,38 have also shown promise in CCH models.
+Medications that augment acetylcholine signaling have proven effective across models.^{39,40}

-Estrogen and other sex hormones have demonstrated neuroprotective properties and play a role in vascular function and pathology (reviewed in [41,42]).
-While hormone therapy has been studied extensively in stroke models (reviewed in [43]), few studies have investigated hormonal effects in other VCID-relevant animal models.
-Estradiol is protective in models of CCH; however, these studies included only males [44,45].
-Rodent studies treating females with estrogen are necessary, and should include models of menopause (e.g. ovariectomy, 4-vinylcyclohexene) to provide evidence on the safety and efficacy of hormone replacement therapy for preventing and/or treating VCID in all populations, including post-menopausal women [46].
+Estrogen and other sex hormones have demonstrated neuroprotective properties and play a role in vascular function and pathology (reviewed in Abi-Ghanem et al.41 and Robison et al.42).
+While hormone therapy has been studied extensively in stroke models (reviewed in Robison et al.43), few studies have investigated hormonal effects in other VCID-relevant animal models.
+Estradiol is protective in models of CCH; however, these studies included only males.^{44,45} Rodent studies treating females with estrogen are necessary, and should include models of menopause (e.g., ovariectomy, 4-vinylcyclohexene) to provide evidence on the safety and efficacy of hormone replacement therapy for preventing and/or treating VCID in all populations, including post-menopausal women.46

 The heterogenous nature of VCID requires that common comorbidities and clinically relevant risk factors such as sex, biological and endocrine aging, and vascular and metabolic risk factors, be commonly integrated in translational studies.
-Moreover, our ability to translate non-clinical data to the clinic can likely be improved by conducting studies in non-human primates or larger domesticated species, which share key attributes with humans, including lifespan, CBF, vascular architecture, immune function, and relative abundance of WM [47-49].
-Finally, candidate therapies should be tested in animal models of multi-etiology dementias, particularly models with combined vascular and AD pathology [50].
+Moreover, our ability to translate non-clinical data to the clinic can likely be improved by conducting studies in non-human primates or larger domesticated species, which share key attributes with humans, including lifespan, CBF, vascular architecture, immune function, and relative abundance of WM.47-49 Finally, candidate therapies should be tested in animal models of multietiology dementias, particularly models with combined vascular and AD pathology.50

-3.2 Pharmacological prevention and treatment strategies in humans
+3.2 | Pharmacological prevention and treatment strategies in humans

 There are no approved drugs specifically for VCID.
-In some countries current therapeutic management includes off-label use of cholinesterase inhibitors (particularly for those with multiple cortical infarcts and hippocampal atrophy) and of memantine (mainly for those with subcortical cSVD) [51].
-Additionally, management of cerebrovascular risk factors continues to be part of the patient care strategy [2], though underlying neurobiological mechanisms are not yet fully understood.
-Furthermore, midlife arterial hypertension causes memory decline, vascular cognitive impairment [52] and earlier onset of sporadic AD, particularly in combination with other cerebrovascular risk factors [16].
-Blood pressure lowering has been shown to reduce risk of cognitive impairment in SPRINT-MIND [53,54] and other cohorts [55,56], with further evidence showing that intensive blood pressure management also reduces accrual of WMH when compared to standard blood pressure management.
+In some countries current therapeutic management includes off-label use of cholinesterase inhibitors (particularly for those with multiple cortical infarcts and hippocampal atrophy) and of memantine (mainly for those with subcortical cSVD).51 Additionally, management of cerebrovascular risk factors continues to be part of the patient care strategy,2 though underlying neurobiological mechanisms are not yet fully understood.
+Furthermore, midlife arterial hypertension causes memory decline, vascular cognitive impairment,52 and earlier onset of sporadic AD, particularly in combination with other cerebrovascular risk factors.16 Blood pressure lowering has been shown to reduce risk of cognitive impairment in Systolic Blood Pressure Intervention Trial-Memory and Cognition in Decreased Hypertension (SPRINT-MIND^{53,54} and other cohorts,^{55,56} with further evidence showing that intensive blood pressure management also reduces accrual of WMH compared to standard blood pressure management.